East Sumatra revolution: Socio-economic causes

-Leaders Involved in the Revolution
+Leaders involved in the revolution

-There were a few groups of leaders that were involved in the revolution and all of them may be distinguished by differences in class, social mobility, nationalist seniority and ideology.
+There were a few groups of leaders that were involved in the revolution and all of them may be distinguished by differences in class, social mobility, nationalist seniority, and ideology.

 Firstly, educated Indonesians who were sympathetic to the ideology of nationalism were involved in the revolution.
 Most of them received tertiary education and have adopted Western values and practices in their daily life.
 The connections with the traditional aristocratic families did not manage to stop these people from having strong beliefs in nationalism.
 Ultimately, they recognized that the presence of kerajaan might be one of the hindrances for East Sumatran society to achieve full liberalization.
 Members of this particular group were local governors and regional deputy governors such as Teuku Muhammad Hasan and Mohammad Amir.

 Besides, there was also another group of leaders who shared a similar ideology of nationalism.
 Unlike those mentioned earlier, this group of leaders were actively involved with nationalist movements before the Pacific War.
 Most of them used to collaborate with the Japanese occupiers as administrative personnel and they were motivated to join this revolution so as to promote the political ideology of nationalism as well as to continue their leadership during the post-war period.

 Secondly, locals who rose to prominence after undergoing military training in Japanese military organisations during the period of Japanese occupation were also responsible for the revolution.
-These "people’s volunteer armies" were equipped with rich military experiences and that has imbued them with a deeper commitment to radical nationalism.
+These "people's volunteer armies" were equipped with rich military experiences and that has imbued them with a deeper commitment to radical nationalism.
 Eventually, some of them became militia leaders in the earlier phase of the social revolution.
 Many scholars including Anthony Reid and Mohammad Said have highlighted the importance of these people in initiating and executing the 1946 social revolution in East Sumatra.

 Thirdly, Muslim reformist forces were involved in Islamic movements to resist against the kerajaan and Malay aristocrats.
 Supporters of the Islamic movements had faced oppression by the sultans who claimed that they were advocating an Islam that was different from the Malay orientation.
 In order to protect their own religious interests, these anti-kerajaan activists came together to fight against the Malay elites.

 Aftermath

+East Sumatra

-The revolutionaries, including the armed pemuda, were able to fight the Dutch return with a common unifying goal in 1945, but there were insufficient resources to last through a longer period than 1947.
+The revolutionaries, including the armed Pemuda, were able to fight the Dutch return with a common unifying goal in 1945, but there were insufficient resources to last through a longer period than 1947.
 The Dutch return during the second half of 1947 had to rely on the support from Malay aristocrats, especially when it was facing tougher guerrilla opposition after the ceasefire.
 In addition to Malay support for the reinstatement of Dutch rule, representatives of other groups expressed similar concerns (some Toba leaders and the Chinese community, in particular; these groups had benefited economically from Dutch rule).
 The Chinese community, who were economically advantaged, were also targeted by the pemuda and their property was seized.
 In this uncertain milieu, the Chinese community saw the British and Dutch colonial forces as protectors.